michaelli00/CMSC412/notes2.md

 **Programmed I/O (PIO)**: feeding data into a controller register one byte at a time

-Don't want to burden the main CPU with PIO so we instead offload some of the work into **direct memorya ccess (DMA)** controller
+Don't want to burden the main CPU with PIO so we instead offload some of the work into **direct memory access (DMA)** controller

 - Host writes a DMA command block into memory which contains a pointer to the source and destination of transfer and the number of bytes to transfer.